xd009642/xd-tts/slides/slides.typ

   == What's Hard About Text-To-Speed?

   - Language is hard
-    - Unknown words - proper nouns, made up words
+    - Unknown words
     - Homographs: lead, bass, bow
     - Code-switching
   - Speech is hard it has to sound natural - rhythm, tone, stress
-  - Naturalness often conflicts with intelligibility
+  - Naturalness conflicts with intelligibility
   - Users want it controllable
 ]